Wedmore Festival 2026

 Festival Patron Henry Blofeld OBE will also be back with more of his much-loved cricketing anecdotes.

-Following last year’s successful live-scored screening of Nosferatu, St Mary’s Church will host another silent-film spectacular with Lon Chaney’s 1925 classic Phantom of the Opera, accompanied by a brand-new score performed live by local composer Liam Davies.
+Following last year’s successful live-scored screening of Nosferatu, St Mary’s Church hosted another silent-film spectacular with Lon Chaney’s 1925 classic Phantom of the Opera, accompanied by a brand-new score performed live by local composer Liam Davies.

 Festivalgoers can also explore Wedmore’s heritage through Kith and Kin, an immersive Saxon-themed experience, alongside talks from Alison Uren on local wildlife and the Hazel Hudson Lecture on the 19 pubs in Wedmore!.

 The festival continues to invest in our community, expanding its outreach work with local schools.
-This year, ABC – The Academy of Barmy Composers will lead creative workshops, helping children explore the lives of great historic composers and inspiring the next generation of artists and performers.
+This year, ABC – The Academy of Barmy Composers led creative workshops, helping children explore the lives of great historic composers and inspiring the next generation of artists and performers.

 To stay updated: